kirbpowell/terminal-stuff/README.md

 ## Moar Plugins

-Alongside this guide you'll find my annotated .vimrc, Here I'll show a couple of examples of how to install plugins, along with the relevant settings for those example plugins.
-My full suite of plugins and settings is in the .vimrc.
+Here I'll show a couple of examples of how to install plugins, along with the relevant settings for those example plugins.
+My full suite of plugins and settings is in the .vimrc found [here](~bashrc.d/.vimrc).

 ```vimscript
 """"""""""""""